verifyica-team/verifyica/README.md

 # Purpose

-Unit testing is traditionally oriented test (methods) first ...
+Unit testing is traditionally oriented tests (methods) ...

 - Given a set of tests (methods), execute each test using a set of arguments.